Brian Kelly meets with media ahead of Saturday's top 15 matchup against Alabama following loss to Aggies

 "So a little bit comes from Garrett, a little bit comes from play calling, and a little bit comes from the ability to commit to making sure we have some more balance in terms of the running game and that means we gotta block better," Kelly said.
 "I don't just mean the five guys, I mean the receivers and the tight ends, and the back's got to do a better job of seeing things and making it to the second level and making people miss so it's an all-in thing."

-However, another hurricane is forming in the Gulf of Mexico and Kelly said that he and his team are monitoring the weather and will provide updates on what their plans for the game are.
+However, another tropical storm — Raphael — is forming in the Gulf of Mexico and Kelly said that he and his team are monitoring the weather and will provide updates on what their plans for the game are.

 Trending News